-More education is needed on what people can and cannot do under a power of attorney as figures from the Office of the Public Guardian (OPG) show a 45% increase in the number of investigations.
+More education is needed on what people can and cannot do under a power of attorney as figures from the Office of the Public Guardian (OPG) show an increase in the number of investigations1.
 This guide goes through the key things people need to think about before deciding to act as an attorney.

 You can navigate through the guide using the table of contents below, or if you'd like to read the guide end-to-end in full, you can download a PDF copy.